ocastilloreyes/petgem/doc/source/Publications.rst

 (POCTEFA2014-2020).
 POCTEFA aims to reinforce the economic and social integration of the French-Spanish-Andorran border.
 Its support is focused on developing economic, social and environmental cross-border activities through joint strategies favouring sustainable territorial development

-Octavio Castillo-Reyes expresses his gratitude to the Mexican National Council for Science and Technology (`CONACyT <http://www.conacyt.mx/>`_) for his support.